RiverBench/schema/README.md

 # schema

-Ontologies and schemas for dataset descriptions in RiverBench
+Ontologies and schemas for metadata in RiverBench.

+**See the documentation and releases [on the website](https://w3id.org/riverbench/schema)**

+More information about metadata in RiverBench: [https://w3id.org/riverbench/documentation/metadata](https://w3id.org/riverbench/documentation/metadata)

 ## Versioning and releases